About the Network

 - To inventory and validate the current standards of patient care with the ultimate aim to create a single, easy-access platform containing all existing and future information.
 The development of guidelines that are specifically equipped for rare endocrine disease by standardised descriptions of hormone dynamics, depending on physiology, gender, body composition, and age(ing).
 Development of quality and safety benchmarks and spread of best practices will be done through the above mentioned development of standards in diagnostic and care.

-- Helping Member States with an insufficient number of patients with a particular medical condition will be facilitated through specific arrangements for referral or electric consultation to a HCP within the network, engagement in specific network educational and teaching activities, and possibilities to collaborate with the implementation of new guidelines developed by the network.
+- Helping Member States with an insufficient number of patients with a particular medical condition will be facilitated through specific arrangements for referral or electric consultation to a RC within the network, engagement in specific network educational and teaching activities, and possibilities to collaborate with the implementation of new guidelines developed by the network.

 EU 3rd Health Programme